-In summary, when compared to Alternatives 1, 3, 5, and the CCNM Design Option, Alternative 2 with the Refined CCNM Design Option would result in fewer impacts on Section 4(f) properties (see Section S.10 for a definition and additional information about Section 4(f) properties), downtown areas, schools, EJ communities, and mining activities.
-Alternative 2 with the Refined CCNM Design Option would also result in fewer construction-related impacts, such as noise, vibration, hauling traffic, and air pollution emissions, because it does not require the relocation of SR 58, has fewer miles of tunnel construction, and has the fewest number of grade separations with local roadways.
+SR 58, has fewer miles of tunnel construction, and has the fewest number of grade separations with local roadways.
 Therefore, Alternative 2 with the Refined CCNM Design Option is recommended as the Preferred Alternative, and serves as the proposed project for CEQA.
 Additional information comparing the alternative alignments is presented in Chapter 8, Preferred Alternative and Station Sites.

-S.9.4 Comparison of High-Speed Rail Stations
+S.8.4 Comparison of High-Speed Rail Stations

-Section S.6.3 describes the approved Bakersfield F Street (Locally Generated Alternative) and the proposed Palmdale Transportation Center stations.
+Section S.5.3 describes the Bakersfield F Street (Locally Generated Alternative) and the Palmdale Transportation Center stations.
 Only one station option is under consideration for the stations which would be located in Bakersfield and Palmdale.
-Table S-8 at the end of this Summary lists all significant project impacts and proposed mitigation measures for the two station sites.
+Table S-7 at the end of this Summary lists all significant project impacts and proposed mitigation measures for the two station sites.

-S.9.5 Comparison of Maintenance Facility Alternatives
+S.8.5 Comparison of Light Maintenance Facility and Maintenance of Infrastructure Site Alternatives

 The Bakersfield to Palmdale Project Section would include one LMF, one MOWF, and two MOIS facilities.
 The two MOIS facilities would be in Edison and Tehachapi and would be generally in the same location no matter which B-P Build Alternative is selected.
 The LMF and MOWF would be located in the Antelope Valley.
-The Draft EIR/EIS evaluated two alternatives for these facilities:
+This Draft EIR/EIS evaluates two alternatives for these facilities, which are shown on Figure S-3: